gillmourtunhira/umsys/README.md

 # umsys
-umSYS is A university management system
+umSYS is a university management system, using expressjs, nodejs and ejs templating engine